 “Full, effective, direct, and meaningful input from indigenous peoples will likely result in better policies as it would ensure sustainable strategies and increase the level of expertise,” Ohorella tells SciDev.Net.
 “The platform is more than a learning and knowledge-sharing platform — it has the ability to collaborate with entities both under and outside the UN Framework Convention on Climate Change (UNFCCC).”

 Terence Hay-Edie, who works with indigenous peoples as part of the UN Development Programme, tells SciDev.Net that it is both interesting and encouraging to see the “somewhat rapid” acceleration of the LCIPP in the UNFCCC processes.
 “The Convention on Biological Diversity (CBD) has allowed indigenous peoples and local communities to actively participate in negotiations and, in 2014, the term ‘Indigenous Peoples and Local Communities’ was formally adopted.”
-The platform and its facilitative working group face challenges such as the lack of consensus among countries that are party to the Paris Agreement on what the term “local communities” means.

 “For me, the ‘bridge’ between indigenous peoples and local communities under both UNFCCC and CBD comes down to demonstration of the value and applicability of traditional knowledge for biodiversity conservation, adaptation and mitigation,” says Hay-Edie.
 “Most indigenous cosmologies do not make these artificial distinctions and call for a more holistic approach.”

 This piece was produced by SciDev.Net’s Asia & Pacific desk.